AmrSheta22/AutoGrader/README.md

-# Automatic_Grading_System
+# Automatic Grading System
-AGS  grades writting and mcq exams using NLP and handwritting recoginition.
-This project is part of the a graduation project consisting of 9 people.
+AGS  grades writing and mcq exams using NLP and handwriting recoginition.
+This project is part of the graduation project consisting of 9 people.